shaejsp/DesignPatternsExamples/README.md

 # DesignPatternsExamples
-Small examples of design patterns in Java.
-Added as I learn about them in a design patterns course ran by my current employer.
+Small examples of design patterns in Java so I can come back and review as needed.

 # Stragety
 Mocks horses competing or misbehaving.